 2. Refrigerated Storage Method

 Storing tea in the refrigerator is a common method.
-Seal the tea in or tea cans and store them in the refrigerator, ideally at 5°C. For home storage, first, seal the white tea in a tin foil bag and then place it in a high-density, strong, odorless, sealed plastic bag before refrigerating.
+Seal the tea in bags or tea cans and store them in the refrigerator, ideally at 5°C. For home storage, first, seal the white tea in a tin foil bag and then place it in a high-density, strong, odorless, sealed plastic bag before refrigerating.
 If you plan to consume the tea within 20 days, storing it in a dry, cool place will suffice.
 For long-term storage (over one year), place it in the refrigerator separately to maintain its original color.

-3. Storage Method
+3. Charcoal Storage Method

 The charcoal storage method works because charcoal can absorb moisture and odors.
 Store an appropriate amount of charcoal in a small cloth bag at the bottom of the container where you keep your tea.
 Place the packaged tea in layers on top, and seal the container.
 Replace the charcoal every month.